global-asp/asp-source/README.md

 ## License

-All stories in this repository are [Creative Commons](https://creativecommons.org/) licensed (either CC-BY or CC-BY-NC).
+All stories in this repository are [Creative Commons](https://creativecommons.org/) licensed (either CC BY or CC BY-NC).
 The specific license for each story is indicated both in the file itself (in the metadata section), and in the corresponding `README.md` file for that language.
 Links to the original stories on the ASP website can also be found in the `README.md` files.